Werewolf: The Apocalypse – Earthblood: Plot

 Tracking Aedana down to an Endron oil rig, Cahal regroups with Ava and learns of Endron's plans to spread the Wyrm by releasing Earthblood as an alternative to oil.
-In the final siege, Cahal finds Aedana in a glass container, where she is heavily mutated by Watkin's experiments.
-Cahal is forced to fight and mercy kill his daughter, who dies in his arms.
-Cahal is presented with a choice to take revenge on Watkins' or save Ava and the activists from Endron's militia.
+In the final siege, Cahal finds Aedana is heavily mutated by Wadkin's experiments.
+Cahal is forced to mercy kill his daughter; she dies in his arms.
+Cahal is presented with a choice to take revenge on Watkins, or save Ava and the activists from Endron's militia.

 If Cahal chooses to confront Watkins, he corners the CEO, who mutates himself with Earthblood.
-Cahal manages to kill Watkins after a fight, but discovers that Ava and her team have been slaughtered.
-Cahal manages to destroy the facility with explosives, with Earthblood's release being postponed, and the activist group Cahal and Ava work for being denounced as terrorists by the media.
-If Cahal saves Ava, Wadkins' flees the rig, while Cahal and Ava bring down the facility.
-The media has a much better reception of the group, and Endron abandons its plans after discovering Wadkin's actions, forcing him into hiding.
-Regardless of the ending, Endron's leadership, Pentex, plans to look into Wadkins' research, implying their work will continue.
+Cahal manages to kill Watkins after a fight but discovers that Ava and her team have been slaughtered.
+Cahal manages to destroy the facility with explosives, postponing Earthblood's release.
+Lambda Mankind and the pack are denounced as terrorists by the media.
+If Cahal saves Ava, Wadkins flees the rig while Cahal and Ava bring down the facility.
+The media has a much better reception of the group and Endron publicly abandons its plans after discovering Wadkin's actions, forcing him into hiding.
+Regardless of the ending, it is implied that Endron's leadership, Pentex, plans to continue Wadkins' research.